Must-Dos Before Retiring

 Physical and mental incapacity is not a fun topic and it is one most people love to avoid.
 But consider this: A family member develops a serious cancer and surgery is scheduled for debilitating radiation and chemotherapy.
 During that time and perhaps forever, everyone’s life is changed.
 A family member has an automobile accident or […]

 Financial Abuse of the Elderly

 We all get them, those emails telling us that we have an inheritance from an unknown relative – a really rich one – who left millions to us!
+Usually, that surprise relative is a prince in a foreign country we never knew was related to us.
 All we have to do is respond!
-No one would be silly enough to actually believe it, would they?
-Yes, some do and more often than not […]
+Oh, I […]

 How to Prepare for Retirement, Part 1